-Safety First: Identifying Live Wires in Your Home
+Stay Safe: Identifying Live Wires in Your Home

 Understanding the basics of electrical wiring

-Tips and Precautions to Identify Live Wires
+Tools and precautions to identify Live Wires

 How to recognize live wires

-Here are step-by-step instructions for identifying live wires:
+Here are step-by-step instructions for identifying live wires

 - Shut off the power supply to the circuit you will be working on.

-What to Do When You Find a Live Wire
+What to Do When You Find an Unusual Wire

 Conclusion